 1. A provisional licensee must accrue 20 clock hours of continuing education by every renewal period every two years.
-Of the 20 clock hours of continuing education, one and a half clock hours must be accrued in ethics specific to marriage and family therapy and one and a half clock hours must be accrued in diagnosis (assessment, diagnosis, and treatment under the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) as published by the American Psychiatric Association on May 18, 2013).
-The required training in diagnosis, assessment, and treatment under the DSM-5 may be specific to a particular condition and/or may be general training in diagnosis, assessment, and treatment.
+Of the 20 clock hours of continuing education, one and a half clock hours must be accrued in ethics specific to marriage and family therapy, one and a half clock hours must be accrued in social and cultural foundations, and one and a half clock hours must be accrued in diagnosis (assessment, diagnosis, and treatment under the Diagnostic and Statistical Manual of Mental Disorders as published by the American Psychiatric Association.
+The required training in diagnosis, assessment, and treatment under the most recent Diagnostic and Statistical Manual of Mental Disorders may be specific to a particular condition and/or may be general training in diagnosis, assessment, and treatment.
 A generic ethics course is not acceptable.